ianchute/shapley-attribution-model-zhao-naive/README.md

 # Shapley Attribution

-A scikit-learn compatible Python library for multi-touch attribution modeling using Shapley values, based on [Zhao et al. (2018)](https://arxiv.org/abs/1804.05327).
+A scikit-learn compatible Python library for multi-touch attribution modeling using Shapley values from game theory.
+Computes marginal contribution of each marketing channel to conversion, inspired by Zhao et al. (2018) but using an interventional Shapley approach with a learned conversion model.

 ## Installation